plato-12/plato-12.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-I’m Priyanshu Tiwari, a senior undergraduate at IIT Kanpur.
-My academic journey has led me to explore exciting intersections of quantitative finance, machine learning for neuroscience, and economics—with a special interest in auction theory and game theory.
+Hey there!
+I'm Priyanshu Tiwari, a senior undergraduate student at IIT Kanpur.
+My academic journey?
+It's been a wild ride exploring the crossroads of quantitative finance, machine learning, and economics—with a major soft spot for auction theory and game theory (iykyk).

-Previously, I had the privilege of interning at BNY Mellon, where I worked as a Software Developer in their Asset Servicing Engineering team.
+Just wrapped up an internship at BNY Mellon, where I got to flex as a Software Developer in their Asset Servicing Engineering team.
+Definitely caught some valuable industry insights there!

-Beyond academics, I’m a passionate photographer, drawn to the timeless elegance of monochrome imagery.
-You’ll often find me immersed in films by Martin Scorsese, Quentin Tarantino, or Christopher Nolan, or vibing to indie-jazz and alternative R&B tracks.
+When I'm not drowning in code or financial models, you'll catch me behind my camera shooting moody monochrome photography (aesthetic, right?).
+Total film nerd too—anything from Scorsese and Tarantino to Nolan has me in my feels.
+And my Spotify?
+Full of indie-jazz and alternative R&B that absolutely no one has heard of.

+Let's connect and create something cool together!